 Should you buy AAPL stock?

-- Revenue growth has been tremendous with a compounded annual growth of 11.3% over the last 5 years.
+- Long term revenue growth has been strong with a 5 year compounded annual growth of 11.3%.

 - Apple's average operating margin of 27.2% was exceptional.

 - Net margins came in at average 20.7% for Apple over the last twelve months.

 - The company has an operating cash flow which is 1.5 times the net income.
 We see this as a positive signal.

 - AAPL stock is trading at an earnings multiple of 17.3 which is better than the industry average of 26.1.

 - Apple has an attractive ROIC (Return on Invested Capital) of 23.3%